Phil Stanford: Books

 Stanford's first book, Portland Confidential, which won the Independent Publisher's “Best True Crime Award” for 2005, was described by one reviewer as “an entertaining trip back to a film noir incarnation of the Rose City”.
 The Peyton-Allan Files, about the 1960 lovers’ lane slaying of two Portland teenagers, purports to solve the most sensational murder in Portland history.
 White House Call Girl, Stanford's only departure from Portland subject matter, presents a different perspective on the infamous 1972 Watergate break-in.
 His book Rose City Vice deals with a 1970s vice cop scandal and subsequent official cover-up.
 Other publications include a collection of his columns from the Oregonian entitled Do You Know How Much a Light Year Is? and a graphic novel City of Roses with artist Patric Reynolds.

 Podcasts

-Stanford worked with iHeartRadio podcasts to produce the 12 part series "Murder in Oregon: Who Killed Michael Francke?," which climbed to #4 on the Amazon podcast charts.
+Stanford worked with iHeartRadio podcasts to produce the 12 part series "Murder in Oregon: Who Killed Michael Francke?," which climbed to No. 4 on the Amazon podcast charts.
+He was also involved in another iHeart production, Murder in Miami, which was supposed to be based on his merry adventures as a private eye in Miami, but turned out to be a flop.